 AES is out to please power customers around the world.
-A leading independent power producer, the company has interests in 98 generation facilities in 23 countries throughout the Americas, Asia, Africa, Europe, and the Middle East that gave it a net generating capacity of 40,023 MW in 2012.
+A leading independent power producer, the company has interests in 137 generation facilities in 20 countries throughout the Americas, Asia, Africa, Europe, and the Middle East that gave it a net generating capacity of 37,159 MW in 2013.
+(It also has one coal-fired project under development with a total capacity of 1,320 MW).
 AES sells electricity to utilities and other energy marketers through wholesale contracts or on the spot market.
 AES also sells power directly to customers worldwide through stakes in distribution utilities, mainly in Latin America and the US.
-In 2012 the company reported that it had 2,212 MW of traditional power plants under development in eight countries.

-AES has operations in Argentina, Brazil, Bulgaria, Cameroon, Chile, Colombia, Dominican Republic, El Salvador, Hungary, Jordan, Kazakhstan, Panama, Pakistan Philippines, Mexico, Oman, Philippines, Puerto Rico, Qatar, Spain, Sri Lanka, the UK, the Ukraine, and the US.
-In 2012 Brazil accounted for 31% of the company's revenues; the US, 20%.
+AES has operations in Argentina, Brazil, Bulgaria, Chile, Colombia, Dominican Republic, El Salvador, Hungary, Jordan, Kazakhstan, Panama, Pakistan Philippines, Mexico, Oman, Philippines, Puerto Rico, Qatar, Spain, Sri Lanka, the UK, the Ukraine, and the US.
+In 2013 Brazil accounted for 31% of the company's revenues; the US, 22%.

-The company operates 37 generation businesses across five continents and 13 utility companies, primarily in Brazil and the US.
-It addition to traditional power generation and electric distribution businesses, in 2012 AES had 1,863 MW of renewable power capacity (primarily wind farms) in nine countries on three continents.
+The company operates more than 70 generation businesses across five continents and nine utility companies, primarily in Brazil and the US.
+It addition to traditional power generation and electric distribution businesses, in 2013 AES owned and operated 9,216 MW of renewable generation, including hydro, wind, energy storage, biomass and landfill gas.

 China Investment Corporation owns about 17% of AES.